hubverse-org/hubUtils/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version I have removed the remote dependency on 'hubData'.
+In this version I have set 17.0.0 as the minimum version of the 'arrow' dependency.

 ## R CMD check results